mthom26/portfolio-v3/src/pages/blogPosts/react-animated-card-modal-part-1/react-animated-card-modal-part-1.md

 ## Animating the CardModal

-In the CardModal we will use the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) `animate()` function to animate the Card.
+In the CardModal we will use the [MDN Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) `animate()` function to animate the Card.
 Add the highlighted code below:
 ```jsx
 // src/components/CardModal.js
 import React, { Component } from 'react';